andrewrichardson701/Stockbase/README.md

 - Renamed indexajax.php to stockajax.php
 - Add/Remove/Move stock pages now load the content using js and ajax - the same as the index page.
 - Audit page added, which has a 6 month date retention on it, meaning if the last date was 6 months ago, it will show on the audit page.
+- Pagination added to optics and cablestock pages to match the other stock pages.

 </details>
 <details>